PennyLeScroche/PennyLeScroche.github.io/notes.md

 Grok hack about an interstellar band dealing with the obstacles of touring, recover from stress when you perform.

 micro rpg about being witches familiars

+Summoned Saviors of Swiftstead, a fantasy isekai setting for Glamorous Gladiators